Jukelyn/CalPal/README.md

 More stuff TBA...

 ## Test .ics files
+I provided some test files to be used as a demo mainly because my actual calendar had too many events for me to get a clear picture while troubleshooting.

 `testing1.ics` has some events from July 15 to July 19, 2024

 `testing2.ics` has some events from July 22 to August 2, 2024